-A firefighter employed full time by a fire department is not eligible for permanent employment without being licensed by the board.
+A firefighter employed full time by a fire department is not eligible for permanent employment without being licensed by the board and meeting the following requirements:

-A volunteer firefighter may receive or apply for licensure under this section and section 299N.04 under the same terms as full-time firefighters.
+A volunteer firefighter affiliated with a department may receive or apply for licensure under subdivision 1 and section 299N.04 under the same terms as full-time firefighters.

 Any full-time firefighter employed by a fire department must obtain a license from the board.
 To obtain a license, an individual must provide the board with a statement signed by the chief firefighting officer of the fire department that employs the full-time firefighter that the individual has met the certification requirements of section 299N.04.

-To obtain a license, a firefighter must complete the board application process and meet the requirements of section 299N.04.
+To obtain a license, a firefighter must be affiliated with a fire department, complete the board application process, and meet the requirements of this section or section 299N.04 or 299N.06.
 A license is valid for a three-year period determined by the board, and the fee for the license is $75.
 Fees under this subdivision may be prorated by the board for licenses issued with a three-year licensure period.

 (1) complete a reinstatement application;